 The show takes about 40 minutes without breaks or interruptions.

-The first part of this long-term project was shown to the public at the Theatre Giljotins stage during September 2015.
+The first part of this long-term project was shown to the public at the Theatre Giljotins stage in September 2015.

-human rights- religiously and politically independent organization that aims to
+human rights- a religiously and politically independent organization that aims to

 promote stable peace and democratic development and respect for the human rights in Eastern Europe and Central Asia.

-PassPort performance opened the three-day long festival with the focus on Russian culture.
+PassPort performance opened the three-day-long festival with a focus on Russian culture.